Westminster Presbyterian Church - Table of Contents

 724 Delaware Avenue, Buffalo, NY

-From 1931-1952, new pointed Gothic-style stained glass windows were installed, replacing the handsome but plain round Romanesque Revival Tiffany Studios windows.
+rom 1931-1952, new pointed Gothic-style stained glass windows were installed, replacing the handsome but plain round Romanesque Revival windows by Tiffany Studios.
 The Gothic Revival windows are similar in design and fabrication to those found in the 12th and 13th century cathedrals in Europe.

 Each window has four large medallions, with two half medallions between them.
 The only window below that has a separate photo of the half medallions is the "Creation" window.